 - Additional admin controls

-- Unlimited cloud storage
+- Unlimited docs

 Zoom Appointment Scheduler limitations

-While the Zoom meeting scheduler feature offers many useful things, it's important to understand its current limitations before making your decision.
+Let’s move on to what you should know before actually committing.
+Yes, Zoom Meeting Scheduler’s features come with many useful things, but it's still important to understand its current limitations.
 The most notable restriction is that you can only connect one calendar service at a time.
-This means if you use multiple calendars - say, one for work and another for personal appointments - you'll need to choose which one to integrate with Zoom Scheduler.Another consideration is the language support.
-Although Zoom Scheduler is available worldwide, the interface currently only supports English.
+This means if you use multiple calendars (say, one for work and another for personal appointments), you'll need to choose which one to integrate with Zoom Scheduler.

-That might create challenges for teams working in non-English speaking regions or organizations requiring multilingual support.
-While Zoom has mentioned plans to add more languages, no specific timeline has been announced for these additions.The tool also has some functional constraints worth noting.
-Meeting durations are limited based on your Zoom plan - users with basic plans can schedule meetings up to 40 minutes, while paid plans offer extended durations.
+The tool also has some functional constraints worth noting.
+Meeting durations are limited based on your Zoom plan: users with basic plans can schedule meetings up to 40 minutes, while paid plans offer extended durations.
 Additionally, when setting up team scheduling, you're limited to 30 hosts per booking schedule, which might affect larger organizations needing more extensive coordination.

 How to use Zoom Scheduler: Your guide

-How to enter Zoom Scheduler
+How to use Zoom Scheduler

 Using the desktop app (Windows or macOS)